WilliamShih9/CS598Project/README.md

 # KSI framework
-This repository contains codes for Knowledge Source Intergration (KSI) framework in the paper
+This repository contains codes for Knowledge Source Intergration (KSI) framework in the paper.
+This project is a reproduction of the results presented in the paper
-* **Bai, T., Vucetic, S., Improving Medical Code Prediction from Clinical Text via Incorporating Online Knowledge Sources, The Web Conference (WWW'19), 2019.**
+* **Bai, T., Vucetic, S., Improving Medical Code Prediction from Clinical Text via Incorporating Online Knowledge Sources, The Web Conference (WWW'19), 2019.** as well as an idea of implementing the most up to date Wikipedia articles.

-I used the following environment for the implementation:
+I used the following Python environment for the implementation:
-* python==3.7.0
+* Python 3.10.11
-* torch==0.4.1
+* torch==2.0.0+cu118
-* numpy==1.15.1
+* numpy==1.22.4
-* sklearn==0.19.2
+* sklearn==1.2.2

+I also used "rvest_1.0.2" with R to download the most recent Wikipedia articles from the internet.
+The file for this is "updatewikipedia.R".
+The Wikipedia articles are up to date as of May 1, 2023 with the "wikipedia_knowledge_new" file.
+This is about 4 years newer than the original Wikipedia file, which is "wikipedia_knowledge".

-Before running the program, you need to apply for [MIMIC-III](https://mimic.physionet.org/gettingstarted/access/) dataset and put two files "NOTEEVENTS.csv" and "DIAGNOSES_ICD.csv" under the same folder of the project.
+Before running the program, you need to apply for [MIMIC-III](https://mimic.physionet.org/gettingstarted/access/) dataset and put two files "NOTEEVENTS.csv.gz" and "DIAGNOSES_ICD.csv.gz" under the same folder of the project.

-Once you get these two files, run preprocessing scripts "preprocessing1.py", "preprocessing2.py", "preprocessing3.py" in order.
+Once you get these two files, run preprocessing scripts "preprocessing0.py", "preprocessing1.py", "preprocessing2.py", and "preprocessing3.py" in order.
+Note that I originally implemented this on Google Colab so that so code might be modified in order to run it properly using the python files that were drived from the .ipynb files.
+The .ipynb files can be found in the IPYNB folder and the .py files can be found in the PY folder.

+Splitting off from there, the new Wikipedia data can be implemented using "preprocessing2_new.ipy" and "preprocessing3_new.py" in order (since the "preprocessing0.py" and "preprocessing1.py" do not involve Wikipedia data at all yet).

 After running three preprocessing files, you can run any of four models ("KSI_LSTM.py", "KSI_LSTMatt.py", "KSI_CNN.py", "KSI_CAML.py") to see how much improvement KSI framework brings to the specific model.
+Any of the four models using the new Wikipedia knowledge can be run using ("KSI_LSTM_new.py", "KSI_LSTMatt_new.py", "KSI_CNN_new.py", "KSI_CAML_new.py").